-During detoxification prescription drugs such as tranquillisers are offered.
+During detoxification prescription drugs such as tranquillizers are offered.
 Prescription drugs decrease the likelihood of patients suffering from cardiac arrest when conditions such as delirium tremens arise.

-Once the patients’ condition stabilises during detoxification the psychological aspects of addiction are treated.
+Once detoxification is complete, the psychological aspects of addiction are treated.
 Therapy sessions are required to teach patients coping strategies.
 Coping strategies allow patients to avoid relapse after leaving the rehab centre.

 Below we outline the main differences between these two treatment options:

 Alcohol rehab is a full cessation treatment that combines the detoxification process with a comprehensive rehabilitation program to build healthier habits and to help ensure our patients leave with a clear and concise route to sobriety that will last.

 Detox only programs can have a considerable benefit from those who require help in beating the physical addiction surrounding alcohol abuse.
 Although a great way to abstain from alcohol and beat the symptoms of alcohol withdrawal in a medically safe environment, it lacks the full effects that rehabilitation provides.